sultan-kanaan/Movies-Library/README.md

  6. http://localhost:3000/nowplaying **to now playing page**
  7. http://localhost:3000/addFavorat and post **to add the favorat movis**
  8. http://localhost:3000getFavorat **to show the favorat movis**
+ 9. http://localhost:3000updateFavmovie/:id **to update the favorat movis by id**
+ 10. http://localhost:3000deleteFavmovie/:id **to delete the favorat movis by id**
+ 11. http://localhost:3000getMovie/:id **to  get the favorat movis by id**

 ## Project Features
 - Home Page Endpoint